1. Chief Architect: £95,500 - £145,500

 In charge of protecting an organisation’s data and systems from cyber threats.
 Information Security Managers need expertise in risk management, compliance and network security.

-Earn between £59,250 and £84,000 in a role that puts you at the frontline of protecting businesses from cyber threats.
+Earn between £60,000 - £84,750 in a role that puts you at the frontline of protecting businesses from cyber threats.

-Can a Career Consultant help you find a high paying tech job?
+Can we help you find a high paying tech job?

-I asked one of my colleagues, a Senior Career Consultant at Learning People, what he says to people hoping to pivot into a high-paying career in tech.
+I asked one of my colleagues, a Senior IT Career Consultant at Learning People, what he says to people hoping to pivot into a high-paying career in IT or tech.
 He told me,

 “A big driver for a lot of people is salary.
 Of course, we all want to earn as much as possible, but we also want jobs we will enjoy and be good at.
 We need to choose careers that have prospects and longevity.